 The Improved Flute Cleaning Rod

 Don't you always worry about the ring of moisture left inside your flute head after swabbing out - the bit near the stopper that the regular cleaning stick can't get to - the very part of the flute that needs cleaning most!
+Yes, I've tried folding the cloth over the tip of a regular rod and it still doesn't get into the corner, and I've tried the miniature bottle brushes you buy for recorders and they don't either!
 It's been bugging me, and I think I've come up with a good answer.
-Yes, I've tried folding the cloth over the tip of a regular rod and it still doesn't get into the corner, and I've tried the miniature bottle brushes you buy for recorders and they don't either!

 Now this is something you can make yourself.
 Take a piece of the largest rod (wooden dowel, plastic, gold, whatever you have lying around) that will pass easily through the narrowest section of your flute.
 Cut off a piece as long as will fit conveniently into your flute case.
 Face up one end and remove the sharp edges to be comfortable in the hand.
 Put a mark 3/4" (19) mm from the end to show where the stopper should be.